simpleanalytics/blog/_posts/2022-11-08-how-to-add-google-analytics-to-your-privacy-policy.md

 A user might want to agree to cookies for specific purposes; for example, they may accept first-party cookies for website optimization and refuse third-party marketing cookies.
 Including a "customize" option is acceptable if the option to refuse all cookies is **visible, easily accessible, and clearly worded**.
 Don't force users to run through five different cookie settings to say "no," and don't force confusing choices like "accept" versus "customize."

+Many companies don't design the cookie banners themselves and rely on a **consent-management platform** instead.
+The same suggestions apply: in a nutshell, make sure your cookie banners are clear and allow users to refuse consent easily.

-If you collect some personal data without consent, you should also include that information.
+Finally, if you collect some personal data without consent, you should also include that information.
 For example, you could add a last bit such as:

 > We will still collect some data if you do not consent.
 Click **here** to learn more.